Table Of Contents_

 The Dell Ultrasharp U2518D stems from a series of Ultrasharp monitors that put color accuracy into sharp focus.
 All their monitors have a wide color gamut, covering close to 98% of the sRGB color space to deliver deep color saturation.
 This is the kind of color support that makes it one of the best monitors for video editing.
 This specific Dell monitor has a peak brightness of 350 nits which isn’t too bad, and a contrast ratio of 1000:1 for a high contrast range of shades.
 The Dell u2518D comes with excellent factory calibration that deems it ready for use straight out of the box.
 If you want the convenience of a dual monitor, but are missing the necessary space, check out our review of the Del Multi-Client monitor (makes multiscreen setups unnecessary).
+Or, if you’d like to see all the options out there, take a look at our list of the best computer monitors around.

 The Dell U2518D UltraSharp mid-range monitor is an IPS panel that comes packed ready for action thanks to it’s 5ms response time for close to non-existent motion blur, and a 60Hz refresh rate for reduced screen stuttering.
 Granted, its 25 inch screen size may be slightly limiting, but it’s 5ms input lag ensures quick responsiveness during gameplay.
 This makes the Ultrasharp U2518D a charm for most gamers